 The definition of company insiders can be subjective and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Company management run the business, but the CEO will answer to the board, even if he or she is a member of it.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.

-Our most recent data indicates that insiders own some shares in Agenus Inc..
-In their own names, insiders own US$13m worth of stock in the US$683m company.
-Some would say this shows alignment of interests between shareholders and the board.
-But it might be worth checking if those insiders have been selling.
+We can see that insiders own shares in Agenus Inc..
+In their own names, insiders own US$12m worth of stock in the US$730m company.
+This shows at least some alignment.
+You can click here to see if those insiders have been buying or selling.

 General Public Ownership

 With a 41% ownership, the general public, mostly comprising of individual investors, have some degree of sway over Agenus.
 This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.

 Private Equity Ownership